cami1906/cyclistic_capstone/README.md

-Certainly!
-Let's structure the code documentation for the steps you've described.
-Here's the revised version:

----

 # Cyclistic Case Study: Data Analysis with Divvy Bikes Data

 This repository contains the SQL script used for importing, compiling, and analyzing the Cyclistic Case Study as part of the Google Data Analytics Professional Certificate Capstone Project.